seanlinxs/issue-tracker/README.md

 ## What is it

-This application track issues raised from users, like JIRA but focus only on key functionalities - Tracking Issue.
+This application tracks issues raised from users.
+It is like a simplified JIRA which is focusing on key functionalities - Tracking Issues.

-Thus it's more streaming and easier to use.
+The goal is more streaming and easier to use.

 ## Technologies